Ernie Irvan: 1990s success

 After sponsorship problems plagued Ulrich's team, Irvan left to race for Junie Donlavey, who had procured a sponsorship program with True Cure.
 True Cure failed to fulfill its financial obligations, and after three races, Irvan was told he could seek other opportunities.
-He moved over to Morgan-McClure Motorsports' (MMM) No. 4 Kodak-sponsored Oldsmobile, filling the vacancy left by Phil Parsons.
+He moved over to Morgan-McClure Motorsports' (MMM) No. 4 Kodak Oldsmobile, filling the vacancy left by Phil Parsons.
 After starting 30th in his first race for the new team (Atlanta in March), Irvan charged to the front and grabbed a third-place finish, the first top-five of his career.
 The next race, at Darlington Raceway, he became involved in controversy after being involved in an accident that nearly killed Neil Bonnett.
 Irvan then won his first Winston Cup pole position, at Bristol, in the spring.
 He won his first Winston Cup race, in the Busch 500 at Bristol, on August 25.
-Ernie wrapped up the season with three poles, one victory, six top-fives, and thirteen top-tens; he also won $535,280 and finished ninth in the final point standings.
+Irvan wrapped up the season with three poles, one victory, six top-fives, and thirteen top-tens; he also won $535,280 and finished ninth in the final point standings.